khmelevskiy/airflow_custom_metrics_plugin/README.md

 The `CustomMetricsPlugin` is an Apache Airflow plugin designed to monitor the CPU and memory usage of tasks in real-time.
 This plugin gathers these metrics and pushes them to StatsD, where they can be visualized using monitoring tools such as Grafana.
-Also, it prints the metrics to the logs (I'm not sure if it's useful, but it's there :D).
+Also, you can enable printing metrics to the logs.

 ## Features